Question: Do you have a mascot?

 For even our simplest solo gigs it usually takes about ninety minutes to setup, tune, warmup, and be ready to perform.
 Being able to park our handicap licensed vehicle in a disabled parking spot is usually very helpful in reducing the distance from where we park to the performance area.
 Regardless of the distance, it is almost always necessary to engage our service dog's help.

-His vest has large pouches on each side along his back that can carry multiple iPads, bluetooth foot pedals, microphones, bottles, cameras, tripods, a shoulder rest, rosin, and other gear that can also be strapped to his hook and loop attachment system.
-His tactical vest then attaches to a large cart that he pulls to and from our stage.
-Each load typically equals over a hundred pounds and for smaller ensembles can haul everything we need in just one or two trips, which saves us multiple, exhausting and time consuming hauls.
+One of his vest has large pouches on each side along his back that can carry multiple iPads, bluetooth foot pedals, microphones, cables, bottles, cameras, tripods, a shoulder rest, rosin, and other gear that can also be strapped to his hook and loop attachment system.
+He also uses a tactical vest that attaches to a large cart that he pulls to and from our stage.
+Each load typically equals over a hundred pounds and for smaller ensembles, he can sometimes haul everything we need in just one or two trips, which saves us multiple, exhausting and time consuming hauls.
 Munchkin is exceptional and well experienced at his job.
-Three men can barely handle one load he can pull.
+Three men can barely handle one load he can pull solo.

 How He Works:

-He is not used to being tied up or wearing a leash while working.
-Instead, he wears a wireless training collar that has the ability to page him if he strays and it can emit a tone to help locate him.
-This is a requirement of our disabled musician who needs a hands free connection while using a cane.
-During most performances he is leashed to a musician's chair, our equipment, or a nearby bench, rail, or similarly stout structure where he rests peacefully and quietly.
+He does not use a leash while working.
+Instead, he often wears a wireless training collar that has the ability to page him if he strays and it can emit a tone to help locate him.
+These are requirements of our disabled musician who needs a hands free connection while using a cane, walker, or rollator.
+During most performances, Munchkin remains leashed to a musician's chair, our equipment, or a nearby bench, rail, or similarly stout structure where he rests peacefully and quietly.
+Guests at wedding ceremonies often say they had no idea he was there until they see him hauling equipment out after our performance.

 If there are issues with him remaining present during a performance he usually returns to our truck where he has water and a fan to keep him comfortable.
 Hot weather is the only condition that requires placing him somewhere other than in our vehicle.